August 29, 2019

 That's it.
 With steps described above you will have full-featured SLDP ABR playback on any platform you need.

-Also, you can take a look at the SLDP frequent questions to improve your SLDP usage.
+Please also take a look at the SLDP frequent questions to improve your SLDP usage.
 And read Reliable Low Latency Delivery with SRT+SLDP post in Haivision blog describing a combination of both protocols for building reliable delivery networks.

 Visit SLDP website and contact us in case of any questions regarding SLDP technology usage.